sanrishi/pandas/doc/source/reference/aliases.rst

     Note that the definitions and use cases of these aliases are subject to change without notice in any major, minor, or patch release of pandas.

-Each of these aliases listed in the table below can be found by importing them from :py:mod:`pandas.api.typing`.
+Each of these aliases listed in the table below can be found by importing them from :py:mod:`pandas.api.typing.aliases`.

 ==================================== ================================================================
 Alias                                Meaning